Louisiana Statehood, 1812

 Among the historical records of the U.S. House of Representatives and the U.S. Senate at the Center for Legislative Archives are many documents that illustrate the important role Congress plays in the creation of states.
 For Louisiana the road to statehood was relatively short; it became a state less than 10 years after being acquired from the French Government under provisions of the Louisiana Purchase.
-Louisiana celebrates its bicentennial in 2012—here is a selection of congressional records that document Louisiana's journey to become the 18th state in the Union.
+Louisiana became a state in 1812—here is a selection of congressional records that document Louisiana's journey to become the 18th state in the Union.

 A Convention between the United States of America and the French Republic, April 20, 1803